-In few of my earlier articles, I demonstrated how to set up LSP, DAP and Fuzzy Finder for Neovim, plugins to help you code faster, and also how to convert .vimrc/init.vim to init.lua.
-In this article, let’s explore a few niche Neovim plugins which serve very specific purposes.
+In a few of my earlier articles, I demonstrated how to set up LSP, DAP, and Fuzzy Finder for Neovim, plugins to help you code faster, and also how to convert .vimrc/init.vim to init.lua.
+In this article, let’s explore a few niche Neovim plugins that serve very specific purposes.

 :h package), or any other plugin managers like vim-plug.

 Firenvim turns a browser into a Neovim client.
 Just click on any

 textarea and it will be immediately replaced by an instance of Firenvim.
 For those who do a lot of typing or online coding in Chrome or Firefox (currently supported browsers), you will find this plugin very useful.

 OSC stands for Operating System Command, a category of ANSI escape sequences that instruct the terminal emulator to perform certain actions.

 OSC52 is one of these sequences and it tells the terminal that the string it carries must be copied to the system clipboard.

 If your day-to-day work requires you to log into remote servers via a terminal emulator, perform some tasks and copy text from remote servers to the local machine’s clipboard, then this plugin will be very useful for you.